Dorian

 She ran a hand through her wet hair, shrugging like it didn’t matter.
 “You weren’t answering my texts or calls.
 Figured you wouldn’t mind a surprise visit.”

-His mouth tightened.
+His jaw tightened.
 “Ryin, you can’t just show up like this.
 We’re not—”

 He should’ve pulled away.